BorisGerretzen/SimpleBlazorMultiselect/README.md

-# Simple blazor multiselect Razor Class Library Component FORK
+# Simple blazor multiselect Razor Class Library Component FORK without using Bootstrap
 This package contains a simple blazor dropdown component that supports single and multiple selection.

 This fork is designed to use as a component for the Razor Class Library without additional nuget packages and adding stylesheets.